iHaroon29/Brillante-Assignment/README.md

 ## Additional Information :

 An .env.example file is provided which give insight on various environmental variables used for the project. due to security reasons I won't be sharing my mongoDB atlus URL, feel free to fill the missing variables after creating a .env file.
+You will also need to include few products by following the schema i've written by using the POST request present it the routes file, i would loved to automate that process as well so that you have a set of products ready to use from the get go.

 ## Project Structure